Nik-Streicher/Face_recognition/README.md

 # Face recognition

 Program for keeping records of people by using camera systems.
-Based on face recognition, it verified a person's identity and verification.
+Based on face recognition, it verifies a person's identity and access level.

 **Now only for windows**